lmfit/uncertainties/doc/user_guide.rst

 >>> print(A.error_components)
 {UAtom(1c80317fa3b1799d, tag="A special tag")): 0.1}

-We see that the :attr:`error_components` property returns a dict whos keys are :class:`UAtom` objects and whose values are floats.
+We see that the :attr:`error_components` property returns a dict whose keys are :class:`UAtom` objects and whose values are floats.
 A :class:`UAtom` object is like the ``dx``, ``dy``, or ``dz`` random variables above.
 It is like an independent random variable with zero mean and unity variance.